MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 ---
 description: >-
-  Picroft is a ready-made way to run Mycroft on a Raspberry Pi 3 or Raspberry Pi 3B+ and is provided as a disk image that you can burn to a Micro SD card.
+  Picroft is a ready-made way to run Mycroft on a Raspberry Pi 3, 3B+ or 4 and is provided as a disk image that you can burn to a Micro SD card.
 ---

 # Picroft